-Augsburg’s 23-acre Minneapolis campus, in the heart of one of the city’s most diverse ZIP codes, will remain substantially at its current size.
+Augsburg’s 23-acre Minneapolis campus, in the heart of one of the city’s most diverse ZIP codes, remains substantially at its current size.
 The campus is situated between 20th Avenue South and 25th Avenue South and is bordered by Riverside Avenue on the north and Interstate 94 on the south.
 For a full view of the campus, visitaugsburg.edu/about/map/

-Tuition, financial aid will not change
+Tuition, financial aid has not changed

 International recruitment may be enhanced